joyfill/components-swift/validate.md

 ## Schema validation

-Overview of schema and version checks (separate from `DocumentEditor.validate()` which checks field-level rules like required, formats, etc.).
+Schema and version checks that ensure document compatibility and data integrity.
+This is separate from `DocumentEditor.validate()`, which validates field-level rules (for example, required and format constraints).

+### Features
+- Automatic schema validation on initialization (when enabled)
+- Manual (on-demand) validation APIs
+- Version compatibility checks (document vs SDK)
+- Detailed error reporting

 ### Ways to validate (schema)